Vietnam.vn - Nền tảng quảng bá Việt Nam

 The married life of Mrs. Mai Chau and Mr. Vu Ky Lan was not a peaceful life but a companionship of two people with the same aspirations and noble revolutionary ideals.

 In December 1945, Mai Chau and her husband joined the army marching south.
-In 1946, she became the secretary of General Nguyen Son (uncle of Vu Ky Lan), who was then Chairman of the Administrative Resistance Committee of South Vietnam, Commander and Political Commissar of Inter-Zone 4.
+In 1946, she worked as secretary to General Nguyen Son (uncle of Vu Ky Lan), who was then Chairman of the Administrative Resistance Committee of South Vietnam, Commander and Political Commissar of Inter-Zone 4.

-In 1947, Mai Chau had a chance to work with the theater, as an actor in the Frontline Theater Group - one of the first generation of actors - originating from cultural soldiers on the battlefield.
+In 1947, Mai Chau had a chance to work with the theater, as an actress of the Frontline Drama Troupe - one of the first generation of actors - originating from cultural soldiers on the battlefield.

-She joined the Liberation Army Propaganda Group to serve the soldiers on all battlefields in the South against French colonialism.
+She joined the Liberation Army Propaganda Group to serve the soldiers on all southern battlefields against French colonialism.

 And then, since then, cinema came to Mai Chau as a destiny.
 In 1956, she was assigned to the Cinema Drama Group, participating in dubbing foreign films.